WELL COMPLETED

 Basic Variable concept, numeric integer type

-Basic algorithm mindset and flowchart drawing
+Basic algorithm mindset and flowchart, basic debugging experience

 Introduction of Way-of-Learning, tools and accounts setup